sipeed/MaixPy/docs/doc/en/ai_model_converter/online_converter.md

 - YOLOv8
 - YOLOv5u

-Object detection means finding objects and drawing boxes.
+Object detection means finding objects and marking their locations.
 Classification, pose, segmentation, oriented boxes, and old YOLOv5 are not supported by this route.
 Use one of the manual conversion links at the end for those models.

 YOLOv5u is the newer YOLOv5 in the Ultralytics tool.
 It differs from models trained with the old `ultralytics/yolov5` repository.
 If the source is unclear, ask the model author which version it is.